SummerOfBitcoin/code-challenge-2024-rijul57/solution.md

 ### get_data.py

-It contains the get_transaction_info function that serializes every transaction to calculate its message
+It contains the get_transaction_info function that serializes every transaction to calculate its message.

 ### merkle_root.py